 Most links will add value to your web page for search engines, but stay away from getting backlinks from unsavory sources, such as harmful or adult sites.
 These will damage your site’s reputation and your ranking in the search results.

-If you want to learn more SEO techniques like these, for improving the profitability of your business, check out the step-by step training below.
+If you want to learn more SEO techniques like these, for improving the profitability of your business, check out our online training section.